 Volunteer South West Board of Management 2018-2019

-Volunteer South West board, staff and volunteers continue to deliver important and substantial support to clients and agencies in the Bunbury and South West region.
+Volunteer South West board of management, staff and volunteers continue to deliver important and substantial support to individuals and volunteer involving organisations in the Bunbury Geographe Region.

 Nicola Smith – Chairperson